aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLT in C++ Applications" h2="Convert SVG to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by all modern web browsers.
+On the other hand, XLT (Excel Template) is a file format used by Microsoft Excel to store spreadsheet templates.
+It is used to create new spreadsheets with the same formatting and predefined formulas as the template.
+Converting SVG to XLT is useful for creating spreadsheet templates with the same formatting and predefined formulas as the SVG image.

+<h2>How Aspose.Total helps for svg to xlt conversion</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to quickly and easily convert SVG to XLT in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting SVG to XLT in C++ via Aspose.Total is a simple two-step process.

-Converting SVG to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+This component provides a set of APIs that allow developers to create, read, edit, and convert PDF documents in C++.
+It also supports the conversion of SVG to XLSX.

+In the second step, you can convert XLSX to XLT by using Aspose.Cells for C++.
+This component provides a set of APIs that allow developers to create, read, edit, and convert spreadsheets in C++.
+It also supports the conversion of XLSX to XLT.

+Overall, Aspose.Total for C++ makes it easy to convert SVG to XLT in C++.
+It provides a set of APIs that allow developers to quickly and easily convert SVG to XLT in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}